creynders/dijon/README.md

 ## Status

-Dijon is currently v0.5.2 and stable to use
+Dijon is stable to use

 ## Contact